Job Opportunities at the Australian Consulate-General

 If you need assistance or adjustments to fully participate in the application/interview process, please contact our Office Manager on 2827 8881.

 LES do not have diplomatic or consular status, privileges or immunity.
 Wages and conditions of service for LES are based on local labour laws and local labour market conditions.
-Prospective applicants need to demonstrate that they are eligible to work by meeting the local citizenship and/or being in a position to meet work visa requirements.
+Prospective applicants also need to demonstrate that they are eligible to work in Hong Kong by meeting the local citizenship/permanent resident requirements or being in a position to obtain a work visa.
 We do not fund relocation costs for LES positions.